WCSCourses/SAGESA-AMR-Genomics-Network/README.md

 This 3 day workshop was held virtually on 25 - 27 May 2022.
 You can access the materials here

 ## SAGESA Webinars and workshops
-A series of workshops were held covering the following topics
+A series of 2-hour workshops coverred the following topics:
+Data analysis pipelines
+AMR genomics tools
+Samples to Sequencing
+Skills lab: Grant writing Part 1 & 2

 You can access the materials here